jeremiasivan/SimNOW/codes/README.md

 | `window_size`  | Vector of window sizes; each has to be the factor of `ms_l`                                                                           |

 #### Output
-Running the code will create a new folder called `windows` with individual folder for each window size.
+Running the code will create a new folder called `windows` with individual folders for each window size.
 Each window size folder consists of three folders:
 - `alignment/`: folder with all window alignments
 - `summary/`
     - `prefix.atsum`: table of window boundaries and trees